maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/LocalMultiwayEventSeparation.png" width="397">

-Note that the vertex `{2, 3}` in the first example has the out-degree of 2, which indicates the multiway branching.
+Note that the vertex `{2, 3}` in the first example has an out-degree of 2, which indicates the multiway branching.
-Also, note that the second example's events are entirely disconnected as there are no causal connections between them.
+Also note that the second example's events are entirely disconnected, as there are no causal connections between them.
-In addition, there are only two events instead of four as the local multiway system does not duplicate identical events.
+In addition, there are only two events instead of four, as the local multiway system does not duplicate identical events.

 The reconstruction of spatial states is more complicated.
 However, it is still relatively straightforward to understand how a local patch of space would look.
 Indeed, what is space?
-Ultimately, it's a collection of expressions that are all pairwise spacelike-separated with one another.
+Ultimately, it's a collection of expressions that are all pairwise spacelike separated with one another.
 And indeed, we can create such patches in a match-all system just like in any other system.

-However, we need to discuss in more detail what it means for the two events or expressions to be spacelike, branchlike, or timelike.
+However, we need to discuss in more detail what it means for the two events or expressions to be spacelike, branchlike or timelike.

 ## Expressions Separation